 - “reject“: Emails that fail authentication are not delivered, and you will receive a bounce message.

 Set up a report address.
 The report address is where you will receive reports about any email that fails authentication.
 This can be an email address or a URL.

-Finally, once your DMARC is set up, you can start monitoring the reports that you receive from the report address.
+Finally, once your DMARC is set up, you can start monitoring the reports you receive from the report address.
 These reports will tell you if any email is failing authentication.
-You can then take action on any email that fails authentication according to the policy that you specified in your DMARC record.
+You can then take action on any email that fails authentication according to the policy specified in your DMARC record.